 better cities, happier people

-If this is our first time meeting, here’s the synopsis of my 20+ year career: My talks, workshops, press interviews, newsletter, and best-selling book, We Should Get Together: The Secret to Cultivating Better Friendships, have helped thousands of adults around the world create stronger friendships, neighborhoods, and workplaces.
+If this is our first time meeting, here’s the synopsis of my 20+ year career: My talks, workshops, press interviews, newsletter, TEDx Talk, and best-selling book, We Should Get Together: The Secret to Cultivating Better Friendships, have helped thousands of adults around the world create stronger friendships, neighborhoods, and workplaces.
 My background in community building and design (visual, programmatic, and UX/UI) gives me:

 ✔️ a UX designer’s toolbox